localstack/docs/content/en/developer-guide/parity-testing.md

 -   `KeyValueBasedTransformer` replaces a value directly, or by reference; based on key-value evaluation.
 -   `JsonPathTransformer` replaces the JSON path value directly, or by reference. [jsonpath-ng](https://pypi.org/project/jsonpath-ng/) is used for the JSON path evaluation.
 -   `RegexTransformer` replaces the regex pattern globally.
 Please be aware that this will be applied on the json-string.
-The JSON will be transformed to a string, and the replacement happens globally - use it with care.
+The JSON will be transformed into a string, and the replacement happens globally - use it with care.

 ## Reference Replacement